frak-id/swap-pool/README.md

 ### Operations 🔧

 - An 8-bit operation specifier contains two parts:
-  - The first 4 bits (half) represent the operation ID.
+  - The first 4 bits (half) represent the operation ID (Op Code).
   - The latter 4 bits represent flags.
 - Thus, there's the potential for up to 16 primary operations.
 Each can interpret 4 additional flags.
 - Parameters are always packed tightly.
 - Encoding of individual operations can be found in the `EncoderLib`.
 - **Note**: Operation names are from the pool's viewpoint.
 For example, "send" means the pool is transferring assets to an external party.

+### Masks and Flags 🎭

+- Flags are used to modify or extend the behavior of an operation.
+- Masks, like `NATIVE_TOKEN = 0x04`, are used to work with flags.
+For example:
+  - To set a flag on an operation: `operationCode |= NATIVE_TOKEN`
+  - To check if a flag is set on an operation: `operationCode & NATIVE_TOKEN != 0`

 ## Supported Operations 🔧

 The `Ops` library delineates all the operations permissible by the swap contracts.
 These operations are enumerated as constants.

-### How to Set and Check Ops with Masks

-To set an operation with a mask: `op | MASK`
-To check if an operation has a mask set: `op & MASK != 0`

 ### List of Operations